iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Mapping.md

 So we need to put this
 type in the label value.

-The id in the mapping file will be the id in the OTM trust zone output
+The id in the mapping file will be the id in the OTM TrustZone output:

 ```yaml
   - label: Generic Trust Border Boundary
     id: 6376d53e-6461-412b-8e04-7b3fe2b397de
 ```

-The trust zone OTM output will be:
+The TrustZone OTM output will be:
 ```json
   {"trustZones": [
     {